TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.31.md

 ---

-Wherefore he called that place Beer-sheba; because there they sware both of them.
+Therefore he called that place Beersheba, because they both swore there.